AyaKarama7/prefix/README.md

 # prefix
-in 2D array to do prefix:
+*used in range query + sum
-first you should do prefix for rows (r+1)+=(r) second for columns (c+1)+=c
+*in subsequence you can sort then sum or vice versa in 2D array to do prefix: first you should do prefix for rows (r+1)+=(r) second for columns (c+1)+=c